TACOS: Task Agnostic COordinator of a multi-drone System: INTRODUCTION

 To the best of our knowledge, this is the first demonstration of a language model interfaced with a real-world multi-drone system for one-to-many interaction and closed-loop task execution.

 The remainder of the paper is organized as follows: Section~\ref{sec:problem_setup} introduces the problem setup.
 Section~\ref{sec:tacos} presents the proposed framework, TACOS.
-Section~\ref{sec:Experiments} reports both simulation results and real-world experiments using quadrotor platforms.
+Section~\ref{sec:ablation} presents the ablation study performed on the components of the framework.
+Section~\ref{sec:Target_search_case_study} and Section~\ref{sec:real_world_exp} reports both simulation results and real-world experiments using quadrotor platforms.